 Most technologies in this space aim for similar goals of supporting large numbers of low-cost, low-throughput devices at very low-cost and with very-low power consumption, so that even battery-powered devices can be deployed for years.
+LPWAN devices also tend to be constrained in their use of bandwidth, for example with limited frequencies being allowed to be used within limited duty-cycles (usually expressed as a percentage of time per-hour that the device is allowed to transmit.)
 And as the name implies, coverage of large areas is also a common goal.
 So, by and large, the different technologies aim for deployment in very similar circumstances.

-Existing pilot deployments have shown huge potential and created much industrial interest in these technologies.
-As of today, [[Ed: with the possible exception of Wi-SUN devices?]] essentially no LPWAN devices have IP capabilities.
+Existing pilot deployments have shown huge potential and created much industrial interest in these technolgies.
+As of today, essentially no LPWAN devices have IP capabilities.
 Connecting LPWANs to the Internet would provide significant benefits to these networks in terms of interoperability, application deployment, and management, among others.
-The goal of the LPWAN WG is to adapt IETF defined protocols, addressing schemes and naming to this particular constrained environment.
+The goal of the LPWAN WG is to, where necessary, adapt IETF defined protocols, addressing schemes and naming to this particular constrained environment.